torvalds/linux/Documentation/filesystems/vfat.rst

 **sys_immutable**
-	If set, ATTR_SYS attribute on FAT is handled as IMMUTABLE flag on Linux.
+	If set, ATTR_SYS attribute on FAT is handled as IMMUTABLE flag on GNU/Linux.
 Not set by default.

 **flush**
 	If set, the filesystem will try to flush to disk more